sudeep71/RNA_Seq_Tutorial/docs/05_getdata_readquality.rst

 The data we will be using has been downloaded from the source.
 You will not be doing this part.

-Two samples: salivary gland and lung.
+The experiment consists of two samples: salivary gland and lung.
 Note that each sample has one replicates, and each replicate has two files.

 .. note:: Since downloading this data takes hours, the data has been already downloaded and put into a folder for connivence

+Before we start into this path....

-- Common Command line practices
+- Common command line practices

 The command line is case sensitive, so be careful when to type commands and file names.
 The best practice is to use lower case, underscore (_), and no spaces between words eg. course_work_project_mmg433 or CourseWorkProjectMMG433.
 Also try to be as explicit in naming folders or use a data stamp eg. mmg443_rnaseq_tutorial_1/1/2015 to distinguish runs.